A Tree’s Worth

 Curators - Aviva Reed & Marco Amati

-A Tree's Worth questions the paradox of language, exploring the role that data may play in the contemporary human journey of learning to listen to trees, simultaneously celebrating trees and their 'worth' in society.
+A Tree's Worth questions the paradox of language, exploring the role that data may play in the contemporary human journey of learning to listen to trees, simultaneously celebrating trees and their 'worth'.

 This exhibition is part of the Art + Climate = Change festival, 2019.